VIVmag

 VIVmag is one of the earliest exclusively digital, interactive women's lifestyle magazines.
-Launched in 2006 and backed by Canadian industrialist David Harrison Gilmour (the founder of FIJI Water LLC), the bimonthly magazine is distributed by Zinio Systems, Inc. The first issue appeared in January-February 2007.
+Launched in 2006 and backed by Canadian industrialist David Gilmour (the founder of Fiji Water), the bimonthly magazine is distributed by Zinio Systems, Inc. The first issue appeared in January–February 2007.
 There is no print version.
 The paperless title can be viewed in most browsers or downloaded to your computer and read via the Zinio Reader.
 The magazine is based in Thousand Oaks, California.

 Editor in chief Anne M. Russell is the former editor of Shape magazine and, like Shape, VIVmag offers service journalism in areas of fashion, beauty and nutrition, in addition to overall fitness and health.
 VIVmag, however, targets a slightly older (35+), more upscale demographic.